PEZ/clerk/README.md

 (reagent/after-render clerk/after-render!)
 ```

-(You can also hook it in to the compenent life cycle, `:component-did-mount` and `:component-did-update`, if that suits your project and testes better.)
+(You can also hook it in to the compenent life cycle, `:component-did-mount` and `:component-did-update`, if that suits your project and taste better.)

 ### Putting it together
 The Leiningen [Reagent template](https://github.com/reagent-project/reagent-template)'s `init!` function will look like so with all clerky stuff added: